Smooth quotients of principally polarized abelian varieties: Abstract

 \section{Abstract}

-We give an explicit characterization of all principally polarized abelian varieties $(A,\Theta)$ such that there is a finite subgroup of automorphisms $G$ of $A$ that preserve the numerical class of $\Theta$, and such that the quotient variety $A/G$ is smooth.
-We also give a complete classification of smooth quotients of Jacobian varieties of curves.\\
+We give an explicit characterization of all principally polarized abelian varieties $(A,\Theta)$ such that there is a finite subgroup $G\subseteq\mathrm{Aut}(A,\Theta)$ such that the quotient variety $A/G$ is smooth.
+We also give a complete classification of smooth quotients of Jacobians of curves.\\

 \textbf{MSC codes:} primary 14L30, 14K10; secondary 14H37, 14H40.